 How to easily combine lesson in class with distance learning!!

-More and more schools are waking from lockdown and will again start to organize lessons for their pupils.
-The pre-teaching era is now partly over, but a new challenge is now emerging!
 What do you do with the students who will stay at home and how do you engage with those students who are not yet allowed to come to school?
-There is a solution for every problem, the hybrid classroom is a good option to tackle this difficult situation!
-In this blog post you can find out how you combine your lesson in class with distance learning in a really natural & intuitive way!
+There is a solution for every problem, and the hybrid classroom is a good option to help tackle this difficult situation.
+In this blog post you can find out how you combine your lesson in class with distance learning in a natural & intuitive way!

 Teachers around the world have been extremely challenged in recent times so they can continue to fully utilize their creativity.
 This has required a huge effort!
 It was great to hear how so many have managed to teach from a distance and not to waste precious time.
 In the meantime, a lot of funny and perhaps some comforting videos are circulating on YouTube about how challenging distance learning can be. 😊

-Now that the world is slowly coming out of lockdown and each country is rolling out its own particular exit strategy, it's great to hear that some students are being allowed to go to school again.
-Although, that is not necessarily the case for all students.
+In some parts of the world, schools are slowly coming out of lockdown and each country is rolling out its own particular exit strategy.
+It's great to hear that some students are being allowed to go to school again, although, that is not necessarily the case for all students.
 How do you deal with that as a teacher?
-A new and very difficult challenge has risen, as a teacher you naturally want ALL students to be able to follow your lessons and to have the same learning opportunities regardless of whether they are physically in the room or not.
+A new and very difficult challenge has risen and naturally, as a teacher, you want all students to be able to follow your lessons and to have the same learning opportunities regardless of whether they are physically in the room or not.
 By utilizing a hybrid way of teaching you can solve many of these problems.

 1) The hybrid classroom?
 What is that exactly?